 Common seen on most budget-friendly mini synths are the 37 keys.
 Same here with 37 touch-sensitive mini keys.
 The analog synthesizer keyboard by Korg also offers a modulation wheel but lacks proper pitch control.
 It also has this vintage look many producers like in their home studio.

 A unique feature on its category is the oscilloscope function that shows you the waveform visually.

 Conclusion: Even if the price tag might be a little over $500, it definitely worth every penny.
-The sound, features and the build-quality of Korg that you won’t find it even with a bigger budget than that.
-Highly recommended by musicians and of course, it is Amazon’s Choice, as the 2 previous models above.
+The sound, features, and the build-quality of Korg that you won’t find it even with a bigger budget than that.
+Highly recommended by musicians, and of course, it is Amazon’s Choice, as the two previous models above.